at4260/memory-game/README.md

 ### Implementation
 Instead of SimpleGUI, I will be creating the game using the more commonly used GUI package Tkinter.
 I will also be implementing OOP rather than the original function-based template provided by the course.

+### How to Play
+Git clone the repo, activate virtual env and install the dependencies, and run `python controller.py`.